Active Transportation Plan

 Learning about the Community's experience walking/biking in Fremont.

-Fall 2023/Winter 2024: Phase 2 Network and Recommendations Development
+Fall 2023/Spring 2024: Phase 2 Network and Recommendations Development

 Neighborhood community outreach and engagement with walking and biking activities.

-Spring 2024/Summer 2024: Phase 3 Project Priority Review
+Summer 2024: Phase 3 Project Priority Review

-Fall 2024: City Council Review and Adoption of Final ATP*
+Early 2025: City Council Review and Adoption of Final ATP*

 *Tentative Date

-Share Phase 3: Interactive Map on Facebook Share Phase 3: Interactive Map on Twitter Share Phase 3: Interactive Map on Linkedin Email Phase 3: Interactive Map link
+Share Phase 3 Interactive Map on Facebook Share Phase 3 Interactive Map on Twitter Share Phase 3 Interactive Map on Linkedin Email Phase 3 Interactive Map link

-Phase 3: Interactive Map
+Phase 3 Interactive Map

 Provide Input on the Proposed Bicycle and Pedestrian Networks